MohamedAamil/Mobile_Simulator/README.md

 3. The images or sound file may not support your system sometimes.
 4. If you have a very low end pc app may crash or give delay.
 5. Rest all errors had been rectified using exceptional handling.

+Each app has its own read me file, do check them!